mikegchambers/thecloudtutor-website/_posts/2019-03-18-Passing-the-AWS-Certified-Machine-Learning-Specialty-Exam-MLS-C01.md

 So did this exam add anything to the _'which is harder 'pro' or 'specialty'_ debate?
 Well from a 10,000-foot view the exam looked like a 'pro' exam:

-- The questions were wordy,
+- The questions were wordy
-- the answers could be wordy,
+- The answers could be wordy
-- the time limit is 3 hours
+- The time limit is 3 hours
-- there are 65 questions.
+- There are 65 questions

 But at the end of the day, whether this is harder than a pro exam or not yet again falls to your background: